 Some good places to look for cloud backups include Carbonite and DropBox, both of which I personally use and have been very pleased with in the past.
 There are lots of other options as well.
 I don't honestly care which one you choose as long as it is reputable, and that you do, in fact, invest the money and time in doing it.

 I would love to know how this week's challenge is going for you.
 You can tell me your progress or give me more ideas for how you've organized your email and other digital information in the comments.

 I also love before and after pictures or screen shots of your digital organizing projects, and would love to see some of yours.
 Submit your pictures (up to four per submission) and get featured in the Creative Storage Solutions Hall of Fame.
 You've worked hard to get organized, so now here's your chance to show off!

 Plus, check out even more ideas in the getting rid of home office and technology hall of fame.

 We're working on our homes slowly, one area at a time, so don't get too distracted from the Organize Email & Digital Information Challenge this week.

 However, I want you to know that we're now done with the paper and information areas of our homes, and next week we'll be moving onto a whole new area of our homes, starting with bathroom organization next.

-If you'd like to join a community of others who are all commmitted to these organizing challenges and decluttering missions, and want more interaction with me, as well as weekly group coaching sessions for the upcoming week's challenge, I'd urge you to become a patron of the site, and then join the closed Facebook group.
-You can learn more about becoming a patron, and joining the Facebook group here.
+If you'd like to join a small community of others who are all commmitted to these organizing challenges and decluttering missions, and want more interaction with me, as well as weekly group coaching sessions for the upcoming week's challenge, I'd urge you to join the private and exclusive Declutter 365 Premium Facebook group (you can learn more about it at the link).